andrewblance/Thank-U-Next/README.md

 The end goal would be that the files could be downloaded on any mac or linux system, and without any installing any sdl2 libraries beforehand, be able to run the makefile and successfully compile the game.

+## Patch Notes
+* 0.1
+    * if you are pushed off screen you now die
+    * resurect function works
+    * you have a max num of lives now, when you run out you go to game over
+    * theres a specific function now that decides if you completed the level by going far enough right